ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Build, test, release, and deployment

-The figure 5 below illustrates the workflows used for building and deploying the _Chirp!_ application.
+Figure 5 below illustrates the workflows used for building and deploying the _Chirp!_ application.
-The process stars, when pull request is merged into the main branch.
+The process starts when a pull request is merged into the main branch.
-The blue boxes represents workflows
+The blue boxes represents workflows.

 ![Illustration of github workflows for building and deploying the _Chirp!_ application.](images/Deployment.png)